-Potential impacts identified through the EIA process to be associated with the construction of the turn-in transmission power lines, substation expansion and establishment include:
+Potential impacts identified through the EIA process to be associated with the construction of the turn-in transmission power lines and substation extension includes:

-" Impacts on the social environment as a result of influx of construction workers and job seekers, disruption in daily movement patterns and nuisance impacts (such as noise and dust impacts).
+- " Impacts on the social environment as a result of influx of construction workers and job seekers, disruption in daily movement patterns and nuisance impacts (such as noise and dust impacts). - " Impacts on flora and fauna as a result of disturbance and/or loss of any sensitive species and habitats.

-- " Impacts on flora and fauna as a result of disturbance and/or loss of sensitive species and habitats. - " Visual impacts associated with the construction phase. - " Impacts on heritage resources within the study area. - " Avifauna impacts associated with the construction of the project
+- " Visual impacts associated with the construction phase. - " Impacts on heritage resources within the study area. - " Avifauna impacts associated with the construction of the project